fugalfunkster/emacs/README.md

-# this is a Clojure-friendly emacs config
+# this is a Clojure-friendly emacs config by flyingmachine

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!